psresnik/topcat/README.md

 There are two steps in model curation.

 **Independent coding scheme creation**.
-First, two independent analysts familiar with the subject matter (which we often refer to as subject matter experts or SMEs) go through the process for reviewing and labeling categories in [these instructions](instructions/protocol_instructions.pdf).
+First, two independent analysts familiar with the subject matter (which we often refer to as subject matter experts or SMEs) go through the process for reviewing and labeling categories in [these instructions](instructions/topic_instructions.pdf).
 This can be viewed as having the SMEs *independently* engage in coding scheme/category creation guided by the bottom-up topic model analysis.

 **Creating a consensus coding scheme**.
 Second, analysts look at the two independently-created sets of categories, following [these instructions](instructions/consensus_instructions.pdf) in order to arrive at a *consensus* set of categories.
-These can be two other SMEs, or it can be the SMEs who worked independently in the previous step.
+These can be two other SMEs, or it can be the SMEs who worked independently in the previous step. (*Note: the consensus instructions have not yet been updated to be consistent with the most recent versions of file names, etc.)*

 The end result of this curation process is a set of categories and descriptions that have been guided via an automatic, scalable process that is bottom-up and thus minimizes human bias, while still retaining human quality control.